 A professional profile is essential to making connections on Wethos.
-It’s your digital intro to prospective collaborators, a way to shine a light on your unique experience and expertise, and the best means of raising your to be selected for a new work opportunity.
+It’s your digital intro to prospective teammates, a way to shine a light on your unique experience and expertise, and the best means of raising your to be selected for a new work opportunity.

 So, what does a rockstar profile include?

 A top-notch profile on Wethos checks all of these boxes:

 It's a fully filled-out profile card with links that drive to your most up-to-date work or social accounts and a punchy bio that intrigues.

 It's tagged with the services and tools that you've delivered on time and time again (and could do so in your sleep) and promotes the industry and causes you care about.

 It highlights the past work that you're proud of and truly demonstrates your skills and expertise in areas you want to continue growing in.